 When a student withdraws from a course or program, credits of applicable charges will be applied to the student's account.
-All fees will not be credited after the first day of classes.
-An exception is made for students attending an on-ground cohort at a Kansas location; these students receive a 100% tuition and student-service fee credit if the student withdraws prior to completing 25% of the course, i.e. before Day 10 of a 5-week course, Day 14 of a 7-week course, or Day 15 of an 8-week course.
-The student-service fee does not include the fee for the book(s) received by the student and is equivalent to \$25/credit hour.
+Fees are not credited after the first day of classes/sessions, with the exception of the educational resource fee.
+This fee will be credited if the course is dropped at least 30 days prior to the course start date.
+An exception is made for students attending an on-ground cohort at the Kansas location; these students receive a 100% tuition and student-service fee credit if the student withdraws prior to completing 25% of the course, i.e. before Day 10 of a 5-week course, Day 14 of a 7-week course, or Day 15 of an 8-week course.
+The student service fee does not include the fee for the book(s) received by the student and is equivalent to \$25/credit hour.

 Students who receive financial aid may have aid removed from their account in accordance with OKWU's policy and the federal Title IV formula.
 The federal Title IV refund policy calculates a refund by percentage based upon the timeframe within the semester that a student withdraws.
-If a student withdraws at any time during the term, all institutional aid will be reduced.
-However, if a student is dismissed at any time during the term for any reason, that student forfeits all OKWU institutional aid for that term.
-This means that the dismissed student will have all OKWU institutional aid removed from his/her account and will be responsible for payment of that balance.
-Detailed information regarding this policy may be found in the Financial Aid Office.
+If a student withdraws during the term, financial aid may be reduced.
+If aid is reduced, the student is responsible for payment of that balance.
+For more information regarding financial aid, please contact the Financial Aid Office at financialaid@okwu.edu or 918-335-6282.